telia-oss/terraform-aws-vpc/README.md

 This is a module which simplifies setting up a new VPC and getting it into a useful state:

-- Creates one public subnet per availability zone (with a shared route table and internet gateway).
+- Creates one public subnet per availability zone (with a shared route table and internet gateway) by default.
 - Creates the desired number of private subnets (with one NAT gateway and route table per subnet).
-- Creates an egress only internet gateway for IPv6 traffic outbound from the private subnets
+- Enables IPv6 for the VPC and allocates a /64 block for each of the public and private subnets.
-- Evenly splits the specified IPv4 CIDR block between public/private subnets.
+- Creates an egress only internet gateway for IPv6 traffic outbound from the private subnets.
 - Adds the tag `type` to each subnet with the value of either `public` or `private`.

 Note that, if `create_nat_gateways` is enabled, each private subnet has a route table which targets an individual NAT gateway when accessing